WORLD NEOLITHIC CONGRESS 2023

 Abstract

-This session examines several major regions, located around the globe, of transition from foraging to food production.
+This session examines six major regions, located around the globe, of transition from foraging to food production.
 Presenters are asked to give their current opinions, for their regions of expertise, about the following basic issues:

 a) trajectories of animal and plant domestication;